Director of the MEG

 MEG presents its Director, Carine Ayélé DURAND.

 Carine Ayélé DURAND is Director of the MEG since July 1, 2022, after having been director ad interim for 5 months.
-Hired in 2015 as Chief Curator in charge of the Collections Unit.
-D. in Anthropology from the University of Cambridge (Great Britain), Carine Ayélé DURAND is also a graduate of the University of Aix-en-Provence (France) with a DEA in Ethnology and a Master's degree in International Negotiations.
+Hired in 2015 as Chief Curator in charge of the Collections Unit, Carine Ayélé DURAND is also a graduate of the University of Aix-en-Provence (France) with a DEA in Ethnology and a Master's degree in International Negotiations.